phoenixjyb/cinebotRL/docs/10_NNdesign/Network_Design_for_9DOF_Robot.md

     clip_range_vf=1.0,  # Clip value function updates for stability target_kl=0.01,  # Set KL divergence threshold for early stopping )

+# ⚠️ NOTE: This document proposes LSTM architecture, which is NOT recommended.
+# See Network_Architecture_SB3_Compatible.md for the implemented MLP design.
 ```

 ---